Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Introduction

-Here we are interested in the case where both $\psi$ and $\phi$ are algebraic varieties, that is they are specified as zeros of (multivariate) polynomial sets, and the drifts $f_i$ in $F=(f_1,...,f_N)$ are polynomials themselves (Section \ref{sec:ASA}).
+Here we are primarily interested in the case where both $\psi$ and $\phi$ are algebraic varieties, that is they are specified as zeros of (multivariate) polynomial sets, and the drifts $f_i$ in $F=(f_1,...,f_N)$ are polynomials themselves.
 Although (sets of) trajectories can rarely be represented \emph{exactly} as algebraic varieties, these provide overapproximations that may be useful in practice.
-In a valid safety assertion, the polynomials specifying the postcondition $\phi$ can be seen as system's \emph{conservation laws} (e.g. energy or mass conservation) that are valid under the precondition $\psi$.
+In a valid safety assertion, the polynomials specifying the postcondition $\phi$ can be seen as system's \emph{conservation laws} (for instance energy or mass conservation\footnote{More precisely, when the precondition is $\psi=\reals^N$, conservation laws in our sense coincide with what are known in Physics as \emph{first integrals of motion}, up to an additive constant.}) that are implied by the precondition $\psi$.
 Driven by the analogy with Hoare's triples, we find it natural to generalize the problem of checking the assertion $\psi\impl[F]\,\phi$ in two distinct ways.
 (1) Strongest postcondition: given a precondition $\psi$, find the smallest $\phi$ such that the assertion is valid; (2) weakest precondition: given a postcondition $\phi$, find the largest $\psi$ such that the assertion is valid.
-Problem (1) amounts to characterizing $I_\psi$, the set of \emph{all} polynomials invariants (conservation laws) valid under $\psi$.
-This turns out to be awkward and motivates the introduction of a \emph{relativized} version of this problem: for a user specified polynomial set $P$, compute $P\cap I_\psi$.
-Depending on $P$, this can be a lot easier than computing the whole $I_\psi$.
+Problem (1) amounts to characterizing $I_\psi$, the set of \emph{all} polynomials invariants (conservation laws) implied by $\psi$.
+The difficulty of (1) motivates the introduction of a {relativized} version of this problem: for a user specified polynomial set $P$, compute $P\cap I_\psi$.
+We call this a relativized strongest postcondition.
+Depending on $P$, computing this can be a lot easier than computing the whole $I_\psi$.